Zurc/Mixer-Clone/README.md

-# What did you learn in this course?
+# What did I learn?

 * How to use CSS Grid and Flexbox.
-* Also how to create a featured section
+* Also how to create a featured section.

 ## I created mixer.com sites clone and here is my page pictures: